We welcome everybody to Dadford Road, camping near Silverstone.

 DISABLED TOILET AND SHOWER

-We do have a disabled toilet and shower wet room within our facilities which has been designed to be accessible to all; it includes grab rails and a shower stool.
+We do have a disabled toilet and shower wet room within our facilities which has been designed to be accessible to all; it includes grab rails and a chair that can be sat under the shower.
 Please ask for details and how you can access as it may be reserved for special guests (such as you!) at big events.

 The toilet and showers are approached by concrete walkways but please bear in mind that our pitches are on grass and the ground surrounding on toilet/ shower block is grass which on occasions can be wet.